 Classes are designed to improve academic confidence and skills.
 With an emphasis on active learning, the classes encourage participation through discussion and small-group problem solving.
 Common to all classes is the goal of improved study skills.
 Using cooperative learning approaches, faculty emphasize participation and interaction.
 Subjects include English, mathematics (Algebra I and II, Geometry, and Calculus), science (Biology, Chemistry, and Physics), and test preparation.

-Students participate in four academic electives: foreign language, technology, theatre, and wellness.
+Students participate in four academic electives: foreign language, technology, public speaking, and wellness.

 Community Service Learning

 Students explore career possibilities and the value of community service by assisting with projects on and off campus.
 The service hours completed in this program component may be used towards high school graduation requirements.
 Reflection on one’s experience is expected and will culminate in a formal presentation by the student.

 This is time to socialize; make use of Keene State College facilities such as the pool and gym, play outdoor sports, table tennis, or music; study; take a walk downtown; or simply relax.

 Students can choose from an assortment of offerings, such as art, music, politics, debate, psychology, electronics, logic, animal sciences, and others.
 Based on student interest, clubs vary summer to summer.